rdm/geoh/doc/README.md

 ip2location currently provides a reasonably competent ip dataset, updated the first of every month.

 I preprocess the IP-COUNTRY-REGION-CITY.CSV file that they provide using refine-csv.ijs.
-This is written in J (I used j version 803 - free from www.jsoftware.com).
-I used J because it's incredibly easy to experiment with and refactor.
-Now that I have this working, I might replace this step with a perl script, but honestly it's so easy as it is that I don't really care.
-It'll take maybe a minute or so to run, and the dataset gets updated only once a month and just pulling down a fresh copy looks like it's always going to involve some manual work.
+This is written in perl.
+I had originally written this in J - and that was about 3 times faster than perl, and the script was maybe a fifth as long, but it's easier to find people who claim to know perl than it is to find people who claim to know J.

 refine-csv.ijs generates three .csv files: